Beaver Valley Ski Club: History

 In 1994 Beaver Valley Ski Club installed Ontario’s first FIS-homologated Freestyle Ski Aerials training site.
 In 2002 Beaver Valley skier Veronica Brenner won the silver medal in the Women’s Freestyle Ski Aerials event at the Salt Lake City Winter Olympics.

 In 2005 Beaver Valley Ski Club created Ontario’s longest, dedicated snow park run to support the growing popularity of slope style, big air, rail, and park snowboarding and skiing.
 Beaver Valley Snow Parks were featured in a 2012 national edition of SBC Skier Magazine and a 2018 edition of Snowboard Canada Magazine.
-In 2018 Beaver Valley Snow Parks were featured in the snowboard film May Flowers presented by Vans.
-In 2018 In 2018 Beaver Valley snowboarder Jasmine Baird was selected to the Canadian National Snowboard Slopestyle and Big Air Team.
+The parks were featured in the snowboard film May Flowers presented by Vans.

-In 2018 Beaver Valley Ski Club published a hard cover book commemorating and chronicling the first 50 years of its history.
+The Club published a hard cover book commemorating and chronicling the first 50 years of its history in 2018.

-In 2022 Beaver Valley snowboarder Jasmine Baird finished 7th in Big Air and 15th in Slope style at the Beijing 2022 Winter Olympics.
-Jasmine Baird won the gold medal at the 2022 World Cup Big Air at Edmonton's Commonwealth Stadium.

-In 2022 Beaver Valley snowboarders Michael Nazwaski and Jamie Behan were selected to the Canadian National Alpine Snowboard Next Gen Team.
-In 2022 Beaver Valley skier Berkley Brown was selected to the Canadian National Moguls Next Gen Team.

-In 2022 Beaver Valley snowboarder Jesse Jarrett was featured in the snowboard film Through My Fingers.
-In 2022 Beaver Valley snowboarder Chris Fellner was featured in the snowboard film Screaming About Nothing.